-- Formulate the role of ethical standards in business and leadership.
+- Discuss the role of ethical standards in business and leadership.

-- Demonstrate the ability to work on teams, resolve conflict, and lead to achieve common goals.
+- Demonstrate the ability to work in teams, resolve conflict, and lead to achieve common goals.

-- Formulate the role of business law and intellectual property in science-based business operations.
+- Formulate the role intellectual property in science-based operations.

-- Construct and evaluate project plans in accordance with regulatory and quality affairs standards for science-based business operations.
+- Construct and evaluate project plans in accordance with regulatory and qualitative affairs standards for science-based operations.

-The 36 credit hours required for the MS degree must include the following courses for a major in Science Management and Leadership.
+The 36 credit hours required for the MS in science management and leadership must include the following courses:

 - SCML 5050 Communication for Professional Science Management and Leadership (3 hours)